-Inge Van Herle was named Senior Vice President, Business Affairs, NBCUniversal Domestic Television Distribution in August 2009 and continues to report into Robert Fitzpatrick, Executive Vice President, Business Affairs, NBC Universal Domestic Television Distribution.
+Inge Van Herle was named Executive Vice President, Business Affairs, NBCUniversal Television Distribution in June 2018 and reports into Lee Straus, Executive Vice President, Business Affairs, Alternative/Reality and Specials Program.

 Since 2000, Van Herle served as Vice President of her division overseeing, negotiating and drafting agreements for talent, web and mobile distribution, acquisitions, broadcaster licenses, co-production, and also managed broadcast standard and practices for syndicated product.